ephemery-testnet/ephemery-resources/specs.md

 * Current EL ChainId:
     * `chainId` = `genesis_0.chainId` + `i`

+#### Consensus client

+Genesis generation in CL client uses the same parameters as EL but requires also updated genesis state in ssz.

+`MIN_GENESIS_TIME` is set to latest genesis timestamp, defines when the current period starts.
+It is recommended to add also a small `GENESIS_DELAY`, for example 5 minutes, to avoid issues while infrastracture is restarting on new genesis.

 In order to keep the `ForkVersions` of the network static for better tooling support, the withdrawal credentials of the first validator in the validator set need to be overridden by a calculated value (this way there is still a unique `ForkDigest` for each iteration).
 * `genesis.validators[0].withdrawal_credentials` = `0x0100000000000000000000000000000000000000000000000000000000000000` + `i`
 * `genesis.genesis_validators_root` =  `hash_tree_root(genesis.validators)`

-It's up to discussion how to trigger these functions during the client start and whether information about the testnet should be somehow encoded in the genesis or stored elsewhere in the client.
+It's up for discussion how to trigger these functions during the client start and how to store testnet values constants.
 Further functions for network reset depend on these feature for generating new genesis.

 ### Reset

 The reset defines process of rolling back to genesis.
+Client implementing this function will automatically follow the chain with each reset.
+In contrast, if client supports only the genesis generation function, user has to manually shut it down and delete the database.

 When network reaches timestamp higher than current `genesis_timestamp` + `period`:

 - Network stops accepting/creating new blocks
-    - This can be implemented by itself to create a safe minimal version together with the Genesis function
+    - This can be implemented by itself to create a minimal version which is safe from forks
-- All blockchain data, state and ancient database is discarded
+- Current genesis, all blockchain data, state and ancient database is discarded
 - Client generates a new genesis based on the previous one using the Genesis function
 - New genesis is initialized, written into new db
 - After new genesis time is reached, network starts again from the new genesis

-Client should be able to do this without restarting, operating the network fully independantly and with minimal downtime.
+Clients should be able to do this without restarting, operating the network fully independently and with minimal downtime.
+This is necessary for infrastructure providers but redundant for users just joining the network for a short term testing.

 ## Variables